PARIS – Grimacing in pain with almost every step, Andy Murray nearly had to call it quits because of a back spasm at the French Open on Thursday.

-A few hours later on the same court, 10th-seeded John Isner of the United States produced yet another marathon match, but was on the losing end this time.
+A few hours later on the same court, 10th-seeded John Isner of the United States produced yet another marathon match, but this time lost 18-16 in the fifth set.

 Defending champion Rafael Nadal also made it to the third round, defeating Denis Istomin of Uzbekistan 6-2, 6-2, 6-0 and improving his record at Roland Garros to 47-1.

 The second-seeded Spaniard has won the French Open six times, and one more will break the record he shares with Bjorn Borg.

 Murray could barely walk straight when the first match of the day started on Court Philippe Chatrier, gingerly trotting around the red clay with the equivalent of a big target on his back.
 Nieminen took advantage, at the beginning.